Skip to main content

 3. Configure the extension:

-• Type: Streamable HTTP.
+• Enter: Streamable HTTP.

 • Endpoint / MCP URL: https://app.cloud.virtana.com/mcp